rotheconrad/00_Scripts_General/In-situ_Gene_Coverage/README.md

 ## Step 01: Map metagenomic reads to reference genome(s) / MAG(s).

 ### Check metagenome read names and rename if needed. (fastq or fasta).
+*Need to add instructions*

 ### Check sequence names in reference fasta files and rename if needed.
+*Need to add instructions*

 ### For individual genome or MAG:

 1. Make Magic Blast database.

-    *If you also have Blast+ installed on your system, make certain you are calling the makeblastdb program that comes with Magic Blast and not the version that comes with Blast+*
+    *If you also have Blast+ installed on your system, make certain you are calling the makeblastdb program that comes with Magic Blast and not the version that comes with Blast+.
+Try: which makeblastdb*

     ```bash
     makeblastdb -dbtype nucl -in Combined_Genomes.fasta -out Combined_Genoems.fasta -parse_seqids
     ```

-    *If you forget the -parse_seqids flag it will cause errors later*
+    *If you forget the -parse_seqids flag it will cause errors later.*

-2. Run Magic Blast
+2. Run Magic Blast.

+    *For the outfile_name of the -out flag use the naming scheme of uniqueID_metagenomeID.blast where uniqueID is the unique identifier for your genome or MAG.*

     ```bash
     magicblast -query {metagenome_fasta} -db Combined_Genomes.fasta -infmt (fasta or fastq) -no_unaligned -splice F -outfmt tabular -parse_deflines T -out {outfile_name}.blast
     ```

+    *If you forget to set the 0parse_deflines flag to true it will cause errors later.*

-3. Shuffle blast results
+3. Shuffle blast results.

+    *The Magic Blast results are output in an ordered format.
+The filter script keeps the first best match which will bias the results.
+Using the blast command shuf will randomize the oder of the Magic Blast results file to prevent this bias.*

     ```bash
     shuf {outfile_name}.blast > {outfile_name}.shuf.blast
     ```

 4. Filter results for best hits

+    *Magic Blast will report multiple results per metagenomic read.
+For this analysis we only want to count each read once.
+Magic Blast will also report short sequence alignments of high identity.
+If a sequence alignment is 20 base pairs but the read is 150 base pairs this is considered to be a wrong match so we remove it.
+The -pml flag uses a ratio of alignment length / read length to identify results of this type.
+A value of 0.7, 0.8 or 0.9 is recommended.*

     ```bash
     python 01_MagicBlast_ShortRead_Filter.py -i {outfile_name}.shuf.blast -pml 0.9 -rl 70